jyn514/jyn514.github.io/content/2018-03-29-Copying-Generic-Arrays-in-Java.md

 title:	"Copying Generic Arrays in Java"
 date:	2018-03-29
 audience: developers
-excerpt: The problem that's been bothering me for a week
+description: The problem that's been bothering me for a week
 ---

 # Intro